-3. Time limit for compliance
+4. Time limit for compliance

-3.1.
+4.1.
 Ormiston Academies Trust must respond as soon as possible, and in any event, within 20 working days of the date of receipt of the request.
 For an Academy when calculating the 20-working day deadline, a "working day" is a school day (one in which pupils are in attendance), subject to an absolute maximum of 60 normal working days (not school days) to respond.

-4. Procedure for dealing with a request
+5. Procedure for dealing with a request

-- 4.1.
-When a request is received that cannot be dealt with by simply providing the information, it should be referred in the first instance to the DPO inbox where it will be allocated to the Executive Assistant.
-The Executive Assistant will then liaise with the Executive team, and then may re-allocate to an individual with responsibility for the type of information requested. - 4.2.
-Should the request be related to one of Ormiston Academies Trust Academies, the first stage in responding is to determine whether the Academy "holds" the information requested.
-The Academy will hold the information if it exists in computer or paper format.
-Some requests will require the Academy to take information from different sources and manipulate it in some way.
-Where this would take minimal effort, the Academy is considered to "hold" that information, but if the required manipulation would take a significant amount of time, the requestor will be contacted by the Executive Assistant to explain that the information is not held in the manner requested and offered the opportunity to refine their request.
-For example, if a request required the Academy to add up totals in a spread sheet and release the total figures, this would be information "held" by the Academy.
-If the Academy would have to go through a number of spread sheets and identify individual figures and provide a total, this is likely not to be information "held" by the Academy, depending on the time involved in extracting the information.
+- 5.1.
+When a request is received that cannot be dealt with by simply providing the information, it should be referred in the first instance to the DPO inbox where it will be allocated to a member of the Data Protection and Complaints team.
+The request will be assessed and then may be forwarded to an individual with responsibility for the type of information requested. - 5.2.
+The first stage in responding is to determine whether the Trust "holds" the information requested.
+This could either be centrally or at an individual school level.
+The Trust will hold the information if it exists in computer or paper format.
+Some requests will require the Trust to take information from different sources and manipulate it in some way.
+Where this would take minimal effort, the Trust is considered to "hold" that information, but if the required manipulation would take in excess of 18 hours, the request will be refused under section 12 of the FOIA and the requester offered the opportunity to refine their request.
+For example, if a request required the Trust to add up totals in a spread sheet and release the total figures, this would be information "held" by the Trust.
+If the Trust would have to go through a number of spread sheets and identify individual figures and provide a total, this is likely not to be information "held" by the Trust, depending on the time involved in extracting the information.